cushaw1/Chaos-agent/README.md

 download the dll from https://github.com/cushaw1/Chaos-agent/releases/tag/1.0.3 and put it in the folder titled sm_plugins. you shuold make online_mode: true,because it use steamID
-PS: some small grammar errors i dont know how to fix
+PS: some small grammar errors i dont know how to fix if you use DefaultItem plugin,reward maybe not work,i wlll fix later
 # Config Options
 Config Option | Value Type | Default Value | Description
 --- | :---: | :---: | ---